 Sofrito is a basic tomato sauce that is made all over Spain.
-Tomatoes, onions, garlic, green peppers and olive oil are sautéed in a frying pan, so that the acid in the tomatoes mellows and mixes with the flavors of the onion, pepper and garlic.
+Tomatoes, onions, garlic, green peppers and olive oil are sautéed in a frying pan.
+This mellows the acidity of the tomatoes, and blends with the flavors of the onion, pepper and garlic.
 It can be eaten with rice or eggs, but often it is used as an ingredient in other dishes, such as the filling for empanadas.

-No doubt about it, the Tortilla Espanola or Spanish Omelet is the most commonly served dish in Spain.
-It is also called Tortilla de Patata or Potato Omelet.
-Bars and cafés serve it as a tapa or appetizer, but it is often served as a light dinner in Spanish homes.
+In a country filled with regional food, some might call it the national dish.
+In Spain, it's usually called tortilla de patata or potato omelet.
+Bars and cafés throughout the country serve it as a tapa or appetizer, but it is often served as a light dinner in Spanish homes.
 Because it is easy to transport, the Spanish make bocadillos or sandwiches by placing a piece between two pieces of a baguette.
 Others enjoy a thick slice around noon for their mid-morning snack, served alongside a steaming cup of café con leche.
 There are lots of variations of tortillas or omelets and a few are listed at the bottom of this recipe.
-This tortilla espanola or tortilla de patata makes 8-10 servings as an appetizer, or 6 servings as a main course.
+Preparation This tortilla espanola or tortilla de patata makes 8-10 servings as an appetizer, or 6 servings as a main course.
 Note: If you've never prepared a Spanish omelet and prefer a step-by-step style recipe with photos: Peel and chop the onion into 1/4" pieces.